The 100 Handiest Shop Tips

-If youre building a project from r plywood and you need edge banding thats an exact match, check out Sue Barlows revolutionary idea.
-On a table saw, cut 7/8-in. wide strips of the same ply-wood youre using for the project.
+If you’re building a project from ﬁr plywood and you need edge banding that’s an exact match, check out Sue Barlow’s revolutionary idea.
+On a table saw, cut 7/8-in. wide strips of the same ply-wood you’re using for the project.
 Then rotate the strip 90 degrees and slice off a 1/8-in. thick strip for the edge banding.
-This tip lets you be creativeyou can cut off long grain strips to match the wood surface, and then cut strips with cross grain to create a fold-over effect on the other two edges of the plywood.
+This tip lets you be creative—you can cut off long grain strips to match the wood surface, and then cut strips with cross grain to create a “fold-over” effect on the other two edges of the plywood.
 Caution!
 Use a hold-down stick and a push stick when sawing narrow pieces on the table saw.
-Note: This tip doesnt work well with hardwood plywood; the hardwood veneer is too thin.
+Note: This tip doesn’t work well with hardwood plywood; the hardwood veneer is too thin.

 Sticks of a Thousand Uses

 Faithful reader Tammy McBride offers this great idea: Craft sticks and their larger cousins, tongue depressors, are handy for all kinds of shop tasks.
 Use them to spread glue, mix stain and epoxy, measure and transfer a cutting width, pad those metal vise jaws (hold them in with carpet tape), push putty into nail holes and hold little brads for nailing.
-Keep them conveniently stashed around your workshopyoull be surprised how often you reach for one.
-Craft sticks are available at craft stores for $5 for a box of 1,000.
-Tongue depressors cost $5 for 500 at pharmacies.
+Keep them conveniently stashed around your workshop—you’ll be surprised how often you reach for one.

 Well-Aimed Angled Holes